cootshk/Hybric/README.md

 - [ ] Allow launching from a different game dir/jar
 - [ ] MixinExtras
 - [ ] Expose Fabric Loader to Plugins
-- [ ] Fabric Plugin for mods to depend on
+- [ ] Fabric Plugin for other plugins to depend on
 - [ ] Bundle Fabric Language Kotlin?

 ## Support